-Why CAFM software is not worth it
+Why CAFM software is not worthwhile [Update 2020]

 It's a quick decision: CAFM systems are big, expensive, time-consuming, resource-eating and therefore quite often no longer used, once they are paid.